James Harrington - US

 Megan Busch - US

 Megan began her relationship with UWP as an event volunteer and team member in 2012.
 While she has resided in Rochester, NY for her entire life, once stepping foot in Uganda, her love for the country and its people has only grown.
-With a background in event coordination, photography, and secondary English education, she now lends her time and talents as our Office Administrator and Trip Coordinator.
+With a background in event coordination, photography, and secondary English education, she now lends her time and talents as our Communications Director and Trip Coordinator.
+Megan enjoys building connection and relationship with donors and volunteers, which serves her well in leading teams to Uganda to gain deeper understanding of the global water crisis and water development work of UWP.
+In addition, Megan lends her hand as part of our Curriculum Development Team in the creation and implementation of UWP’s service-learning program.

 Collins Alinaitwe - UG